JOSHI53/JOSHI53/README.md

 - My Name is Lakshay Bharadwaj.

 - **About Me**
-    - I am a sophomore at Vellore Institute of Technology pursuing a BTech in Information Technology.
+    - I am a third-year student at Vellore Institute of Technology pursuing a BTech in Information Technology.

     - I am really passionate about Web Development and also solving real-life problems with my coding skills.

     - I like creating projects especially Responsive and Interactive Websites but also interested in Machine Learning-related stuff.

-    - I consider myself a proficient Frontend Developer but I aim to be a full-stack developer.
+    - I am a full-stack developer and an ML/DL/ Research enthusiast.

     - Skills:
         - HTML